vitessio/website/content/en/docs/13.0/contributing/reference/sample-first-issue.md

 As a final step, we run the *parse_test.go* file to ensure that everything works.
 We fix any tests whose expectations have changed or any incorrect tests to reflect the change and commit it.

 With these changes, the issue is resolved!
 But our work is not yet complete...
-We need to create a pull request for our changes and request for reviews.
+We need to create a pull request for our changes and address any review comments.
 While creating the pull request, we need to take care of a few things -

 1. Follow the existing template for pull requests